rubendhz/houdini-gsplat-renderer/README.md

 [![Watch the video](https://i.vimeocdn.com/video/1851733134-68364e97e7700b64d42eb89669d26a56027175614256171f47b983ad7da5fa4f-d?f=webp)](https://vimeo.com/945995885)
 [**Watch an early sneak peek**](https://vimeo.com/945995885)

+# The Renderer Is Now Accessible Through GSOPs 2.0

+Although this rendering solution remains a standalone package, it is also referenced as a submodule in the [GSOPs 2.0 project repository](https://github.com/david-rhodes/GSOPs_Renderer), where it lives alongside user-friendly tools for importing, procedurally manipulating, and exporting Gaussian splats, making it the recommended option for leveraging this technology.
+I will continue to maintain this repository, but it’s important to note that future development will be aligned with the shared project.

 # Disclaimer

 **This project is a side endeavor, and the code is provided as is.** While I perform _some_ testing, it has **not** been thoroughly validated across platforms or Houdini versions.
 Please keep this in mind and understand that I offer no guarantees of robustness or full compatibility.
 Thank you for your understanding!